bhomik005/bunnings-poc/README.md

 ## 💡 Usage Examples

 Ask the AI assistant:
-- "Show me all drills"
+- "I am looking to buy a drill"
 - "Find me a hammer"
 ---